FalseDev/git-sample/README.md

 ## subheading
-Some more information is added here
+Some more updated information is added here